athenian-ct-projects/23sswida-ff-project/Flow_chart.md

     b.
 Coronavirus Death Count
     c.
 California Department of Care
     d.
 Center for Disease Control *
-What does an epidemiologist do?
+What does an epidemiologist mainly do?
     a.
 Study diseases and how to control them *
     b.
 Help surgeons deliver the right amount of anesthetic
     c.
 Study groups of people within certain demographics